Similarity solutions for a class of Fractional Reaction-Diffusion equation: Introduction

 \section{Introduction}

 The well-known Brownian motion is characterized by a mean-squared displacement relation $\langle x^2 \rangle\sim t$ between displacement $x$ and time $t$.
 However, there are situations in which $\langle x^2 \rangle\sim t^\gamma(\gamma\neq 1)$ is not linear in time.
 Such are called the anomalous diffusions -- superdiffusive for $\gamma>1$, subdiffusive for $\gamma<1$.
 Anomalous diffusions have been found in many physical situations.
-For examples, charge carrier transport in amorphous semiconductors, nuclear magnetic resonance diffusometry in percolative, and porous systems, Rouse or reptation dynamics in polymeric systems, transport on fractal geometries, and many others \cite{MK}.
+For examples, charge carrier transport in amorphous semiconductors, nuclear magnetic resonance diffusometry in percolative, and porous systems, Rouse or reptation dynamics in polymeric systems, transport on fractal geometries, and many others (see \cite{MK} for a nice review).

 The Brownian motion is Markovian in nature.
 This means each new step in the motion depends only on the present state, and is independent of the the previous states.
-Anomalous diffusion arises, on the contrary, from some memory effect of previous states, or as a result of some fractal structure of the background space, or due to some non-linear interaction inherent in the system, etc. Accordingly, the most commonly employed approaches to model anomalous diffusion are by fractional differential equations for diffusion equations \cite{D1,D2,D3,D4,D5,D6,D7,D8}, Fokker-Planck equations \cite{FP1,FP2,FP3,FP4,FP5,FP6}, and reaction-diffusion equations \cite{FRD1,FRD2,FRD3,FRD4,FRD5}; by various nonlinear extensions of the Fokker-Planck equations \cite{N1,N2,N3,N4,N5}; or both \cite{N6} .
+Anomalous diffusion arises, on the contrary, from some memory effect of previous states, or as a result of some fractal structure of the background space, or due to some non-linear interaction inherent in the system, etc. Accordingly, the most commonly employed approaches to model anomalous diffusion are by fractional differential equations for diffusion equations \cite{D1,D2,D3,D4,D5,D6,D7,D8,D9,D10,D11,D12}, Fokker-Planck equations \cite{FP1,FP2,FP3,FP4,FP5,FP6,FP7,FP8,FP9}, and reaction-diffusion equations \cite{FRD1,FRD2,FRD3,FRD4,FRD5,FRD6,FRD7}; by various nonlinear extensions of the Fokker-Planck equations \cite{N1,N2,N3,N4,N5}; or both \cite{N6} .

-Among various ways to model anomalous diffusion, the approach based on stochastic equations with fractional differential operators \cite{B1,B2,KST,GKMR} has attracted much attention in recent years.
+Among various ways to model anomalous diffusion, the approach based on differential equations with fractional differential operators \cite{B1,B2,KST,GKMR} has attracted much attention in recent years.
 This is mainly because these equations, despite the presence of fractional derivatives, can still be linear (except the nonlinear type), and as such many familiar techniques in ordinary calculus can still be employed.
-Several models with different definitions of fractional derivatives have been proposed and studied in the past.
+Other than statistical physics, fractional differential equations have also found applications recently in many other areas, such as quantum mechanics \cite{Q1,Q2,Q3}, fluid mechanics \cite{F1,F2,F3,F4,F5,F6}, and nonlinear science \cite{NS1,NS2,NS3,NS4,NS5,NS6,NS7}.